 The Verb Hotel ☆☆☆☆ – Are you ready to rock?
 Get ready for a music-inspired boutique hotel experience offering a retro-chic vibe with Rock & Roll artifacts and collectibles everywhere you look.
 Take a trip back to the 1960s and ’70s with music infused into every detail of this unique retro hotel.
 Stay cool (or warm) in their seasonal outdoor pool, enjoy fun and friendly service, and settle into clean, music-inspired rooms with their own in-room record players (and earplugs!).

-The Boxer Boston ☆☆☆☆ – One of the most centrally located boutique downtown Boston hotels, The Boxer Boston Hotel celebrates and represents the neighborhood it inhabits and with its name, celebrates the independent spirit of challengers who stand strong for their core beliefs.
+The Boxer Boston ☆☆☆☆ – One of the most centrally located boutique downtown Boston hotels, The Boxer Boston Hotel celebrates and represents the neighborhood it inhabits and, with its name, celebrates the independent spirit of challengers who stand firm for their core beliefs.
 This is the very essence of Boston, a progressive and ever-evolving city with an unshakable sense of itself and its significance in history.
-Originally constructed in 1904 and newly renovated with an industrial-chic aesthetic.
+Initially constructed in 1904 and newly renovated with an industrial-chic aesthetic.
 Tufted bedframes, riveted steel wardrobes, and gold metal pendant lamps accent the stylish slate blue guestrooms.
 Workspaces are punctuated with ergonomic desk chairs reminiscent of classic Scandinavian design, and bathrooms feature custom-designed vanities with Calcutta marble tops.
-In this way, the Boxer tells the story of Boston past and present through design, architecture, and most importantly, personalized and intuitive service.
+In this way, the Boxer tells the story of Boston past and present through design, architecture, and, most importantly, personalized and intuitive service.

 Gay Nightlife in Boston Massachusetts